 When we were sent a screening of the film “Blue” we weren’t sure if we were ready to watch it.
 We shied away from Shark Water and Blackfish because we couldn’t bear to see the heartbreak and suffering of sharks and dolphins being slaughtered or forced into captivity.
 But now is not the time to shut your eyes and avoid the suffering in the world.

-To skip directly to 10 Ways to Save the Ocean, Click Here
+To skip directly to 10 Ways to Save the Oceans, Click Here

 As shark conservationist Madison Stewart states in the film Blue “The fate of so many species will be decided by those of us alive today.”

-Now is the time to make the right choices.
+Now is the time to make the right choices for our oceans.